nkyriakoulis/NLP/Sentiment Analysis/readme.md

   entities and other meaningless for our purpose words (e.g. URLs).

+- #### Approach #2: Sentiment Analysis using CBoW (Continuous Bag of Words) This is a different approach using the CBoW method (see Helpers directory for documentation).
+After getting the embeddings from the training set, they can be used for training another model for classifying the movie reviews.
+For that, we average the embedding representation  of all words consisting each review and feeding the result to a Neural Network that learns to classify the reviews as positive or negative.
+We repeat the process for the test dataset, making sure to check if each word has an embedding representation, i.e. it was present in the training set.
+Please note that the hyperparameters of both neural networks are not finetuned, as the goal of this implementation was to get familiar with the CBoW model, rather than training a highly accurate model.

 ### Reference: NLTK Library

 Here I use NLTK (Natural Language Toolkit) for